Best daily deals

 By default, the headphones have a feature called “Smart Pause” enabled, which will automatically pause your music and put the headphones into standby mode when you take them off your head.
 Additionally, you can also tell your headphones to automatically hold any calls you have going on with the same action.
 Finally, you can also alter the level of ANC to your liking, enable Adaptive ANC to automatically adjust it based on your environment, or even define up to 20 geotags to toggle different ANC modes.
 Of course, this all requires some data collection, so weigh how much these features mean to you if you’re squeamish about sharing that sort of thing.

 These features all work as advertised, which is less common than you might think.
 It’s definitely a risk to cram so much into the app, but it’s definitely valuable for the right kind of consumer.
-If you don’t care about these features, you can simply disable them in the app, and then uninstall the app.
+If you don’t care about these features, you can simply disable them in the app and then uninstall the app.

-If you’re satisfied with how the Sennheiser MOMENTUM 4 Wireless works out of the box, you’ll still probably want to install the app on your phone anyway, just to the headphones’ firmware up to date.
+If you’re satisfied with how the Sennheiser MOMENTUM 4 Wireless works out of the box, you’ll still probably want to install the app on your phone anyway, just to get the headphones’ firmware up to date.
 However, it won’t stop working without the app.
 Smart Control is mainly there to be a value-add rather than an added frustration—even if you view companion apps negatively.

 How do you control Sennheiser MOMENTUM 4 Wireless?